epixjava/op1REpackerGUI/README.md

 Glitter has been added to op1REpackerGUI!
 The ultimate theme creator for your OP-1.

+- Select 'Glitter' under 'Advanced tools' to start The Glitter Theme Engine.

+- See the Glitter Guide to learn how to use the tool by selecting 'How to use'

 Features include:

-Basic mode for easy theme creation by modifying only global colors, Advanced mode for SVG specific element IDs allowing for deeper customization, Try your theme before applying using the Theme Preview window, Easy editing of community themes, cool colorful boxes
+- Basic mode for easy theme creation by modifying only global colors,

+- Advanced mode for SVG specific element IDs allowing for deeper customization,
-Select 'Glitter' under 'Advanced tools' to start The Glitter Theme Engine.

-See the Glitter Guide to learn how to use the tool by selecting 'How to use'
+- Try your theme before applying using the Theme Preview window,

+- Easy editing of community themes,

+- cool colorful boxes